Cambridge-Vision-Technologies/cambridge-vision-technologies.github.io/README.md

 ## Prerequisites

 - You need to first create a `~/cvt-website.env` file in your home directory.
-This should contain all teh environment variables that are needed to build and deploy the system.
+This should contain all the environment variables that are needed to build and deploy the system.
 A sample env file is included at [./sample.env](sample.env)

 You should be able to develop and run this project directly in GitHub Codespaces or.